qcscine/molassembler/NOTES.rst

   be detected for generated structures to be more reasonable, but also not necessarily from the start.
 But watch out, don't forget to integrate it at some point!
 It's currently in include/repurpose/
-- Integrate DG.
-It's an essential part of the whole project, so include it.
 - IO.h: will have to be changed eventually to call DG to generate a 3D structure if there is none.
 Maybe cache 3D structures?
 Additionally, modernize it to use C++17's filesystem TS
 - Use LFT to determine which geometry?
 MO-level calculations, perhaps approximable with low cost
-- Consider fuzz testing

 Is atomic charge fully determined?